-Chin Chin is a popular Nigerian snack made from basic ingredients like flour, butter, and sugar.
+Chin Chin is a popular Nigerian snack made up of basic ingredients like flour, butter, and sugar.
 Optional ingredients include eggs, nutmeg, milk, and baking powder.
 You can also add some flavors such as cinnamon, orange, and pineapple to give it a unique taste.
 It can either be hard or crunchy.
-Nigerian chin chin can be served with chilled juice like pineapple juice, apple juice, mango juice, strawberry juice, zobo juice, and Chapman.
+Nigerian chin chin is often served with chilled fruit juice like pineapple juice, apple juice, mango juice, strawberry juice, zobo juice, and Chapman.

 Deep fryer or frying pan

 115 grams unsalted butter (soften)

 1 cup evaporated milk or water

 In a bowl, combine flour, baking powder, sugar, salt, and nutmeg.

 Add the softened unsalted butter and mix well until well incorporated.